The Meridian Club: A Private Wedding Like No Other

 So engagement season is coming to a close (did you know about 80% of engagements happen between November through February)?
 It makes sense though.
 With being Thankful at Thanksgiving, and then you have Christmas, Chanukah, the New Year, and of course Valentine’s Day being the day of Love.
 Or perhaps you were a history major and wanted to honor the president’s birthday?
 Now that the engagement part is over, comes the wedding planning.

-Did you ever consider small, private, remote, secluded island where it could be just you and yours?
+Did you ever consider a small, remote, private island wedding where it could be just you and yours?
 Perhaps the only people on this island would your very closest friends and family?
 Sounds like a dream – it is.
 Sounds like it’s impossible – it isn’t.
 Sounds like it costs more than a mansion – it doesn’t.
 People have been coming to Pine Cay for years to say their vows.
 Some of them children of frequent guests and others come because they have family on Provo.
 Second weddings and vow renewals are also very popular here.

 Weddings on Pine Cay are mostly managed by The Meridian Club staff or bride, with some input from other vendors on Provo if necessary.